Article

 - the queue slows down because nobody can explain why a candidate is different

 This guide explains how to reduce repeated themes by splitting angles earlier and using a clearer queue decision rule.
+If you want the broader family of question-intent fixes, continue through /articles/guides.

 Bottom line: a theme is not the topic, it is the audience, point, and angle together